airyhq/airy/docs/docs/sources/whatsapp-twilio.md

 - `source` *must* be `whatsapp.twilio`
 - `source_channel_id`   The phone number as listed in your [Twilio dashboard](https://www.twilio.com/console/phone-numbers/).
-                        Must not have spaces, must include the country code and be prefixed by `whatsapp:`
+                        Must not have spaces, must include the country code, and be prefixed by `whatsapp:`
 - `token` leave empty.

 ```json5